Ku Klux Klan: Current developments

-The modern KKK is not one organization; rather, it is composed of small independent chapters across the United States.
-According to a 1999 ADL report, the KKK's estimated size then was "no more than a few thousand, organized into slightly more than 100 units".
-In 2017, the Southern Poverty Law Center (SPLC), which monitors extremist groups, estimated that there were "at least 29 separate, rival Klan groups currently active in the United States, and they compete with one another for members, dues, news media attention and the title of being the true heir to the Ku Klux Klan".
-The formation of independent chapters has made KKK groups more difficult to infiltrate, and researchers find it hard to estimate their numbers.
-Analysts believe that about two-thirds of KKK members are concentrated in the Southern United States, with another third situated primarily in the lower Midwest.
+The modern Ku Klux Klan is no longer a unified national organization; instead, it consists of numerous small, independent chapters operating across the United States.
+A 1999 ADL report estimated that the Klan then comprised "no more than a few thousand members organized into slightly more than 100 units".
+Nearly two decades later, the Southern Poverty Law Center (SPLC) reported in 2017 that "at least 29 separate, rival Klan groups" were active nationwide, while noting that they frequently compete for members, dues, media attention, and claims to historical legitimacy.
+The decentralized structure of these chapters has made them more difficult for researchers and law-enforcement agencies to monitor, and estimates of total membership vary.
+Analysts believe that roughly two-thirds of Klan members reside in the Southern United States, with most of the remainder concentrated in the lower Midwest.